-Dr. Lori Cesario is a Board-Certified Veterinary Oncologist currently practicing in Southern California.
+Dr. Lori Cesario is a Board-Certified Veterinary Oncologist currently living in Southern California.
 She is originally from Long Island, New York but is happy to now call California home.

 She received a Bachelor of Science in Animal Bioscience from Penn State University.
 After college, Dr. Cesario worked in a lab at Cornell University developing mouse models of human prostate and mammary cancers, amongst others.
 She then attended Ross University Veterinary School, with a clinical year at the University of Wisconsin.
 She completed two one-year internships: a small animal rotating internship at the University of Illinois, followed by an oncology specialty internship at NC State.
 She then returned to the Midwest for an oncology residency at Michigan State University.